WDCD (AM): History

-By 1957, in an effort to become more competitive with the more established stations in the region, a new "Top 40" format was introduced to Capital District listeners.
+By 1957, in an effort to become more competitive with the more established stations in the region, a new "top 40" format was introduced to Capital District listeners.
 WTRY also had top 40 programs at the time, but did not devote the entire broadcast day to it.
 Popular hosts on WPTR included Boom Boom Brannigan, Charlie Brown, and Bob Badger.
 Brannigan would stay with the station until 1974.
 The popular rock-and-roll format had a loyal following among listeners both locally, and throughout the northeastern United States, as well as a good portion of eastern and Maritime Canada.
 In fact, WPTR had a stronger skywave signal in the western Boston suburbs than Boston's own top 40 station, WMEX.
 By the early 1960s, WTRY had switched to top 40 music programming full-time, and a ratings war of sorts began between the two stations that lasted well into the 1970s.
 For much of its top 40 heyday, WPTR was the number-one rated station in the Capital District.
 In 1960, the studios were moved to the more prominent 1820 Central Avenue location in Colonie, where they remained until a fire severely damaged the interior of the building in 1964.
 A new 10000 sqft broadcast facility was constructed at the transmitter site, and programming originated from what became known as the 'Gold studios' until 2005 when the building was demolished.
-Programming now originates from new digital facilities inside the transmitter building.
+Programming then originated from new digital facilities inside the transmitter building.

 With FM stations becoming increasingly popular with younger listeners, WPTR's ratings entered a steady decline in the mid-1970s, and in 1980 the station's owner, Rust Communications (which also owned WFLY, an FM station that had adopted a top 40 format a year earlier) finally submitted and flipped WPTR to country music in 1980 with veteran jock J.W.
 Wagner at the helm during morning drive.
-The station regained some popularity, and when ownership did some improvements (including adding AM Stereo), the station stayed relatively successful.
-However, competition from FM rival WGNA led WPTR to leave the format in 1988, subsequently trying different talk, sports, and news formats with meager results each time.
+The station regained some popularity, and when ownership did some improvements (including adding AM stereo), the station stayed relatively successful.
+However, competition from FM rival WGNA led WPTR to leave the format in 1988, subsequently trying different talk radio, sports radio, and all-news radio formats with meager results each time.
 In 1995, Albany Broadcasting sold WPTR to Crawford Broadcasting, with the sale closing that September.